stefems/rover-challenge/README.md

 Your task is to recreate a search ranking algorithm and compute search scores for our sitters.

+# Requirements

-You'll do this by writing *a simple command-line program* that can be run locally and that will input and output csv data.
+To recreate our search rankings, you'll create *a simple command-line program* that can be run locally and that will input and output csv data.

-Once you've finished your program, there is a short *discussion question* to answer (see below) about how you would build this system in the real world.
+Additionally, there is a short *discussion question* to answer (see below) about how you would build this system in the real world.

-**Please use the language that you feel will best show your skills.
-Keep in mind that if you are brought for an in-person interview, you will continue building upon this solution.
-Don't use this project as an opportunity to learn a new language; use what you know best so that you set yourself up for success.**

-The work you create here should be representative of code that we'd expect to receive from you if you were hired tomorrow (proper abstractions, tests for the scoring algorithm calculation, best practices, etc).

 Please include a README with instructions on how to setup and run your project locally.
+Note that we are primarily Mac users.

+**Please use the language that you feel will best show your skills.** Keep in mind that if you are brought for an in-person interview, you may be asked to continue building upon this solution.
+Feel free to use whatever libraries or packages you wish.

 Finally, if you have any questions, don't hesitate to ask.

-### When you're done with the project...

-When you're done with the project, push your work back into the repo.
-Then, reply to the email you received from us letting us know you've pushed your project.

-## Rebuilding Sitter and Stay data
+## Recreating the Search Ranking Algorithm
 We were able to write a script and scrape the Google index for all of the reviews customers have left for their stays with sitters.

 We have saved that information in the attached CSV.

-Your command-line program should import the data for Sitters and Stays to hold in memory to use in the next step (Recreating the Search Ranking Algorithm).
+Your command-line program should import the data to hold in memory, and use it to recreate our search algorithm.
 You don't need to store the data in a database - save that for the discussion question!

-## Recreating the Search Ranking Algorithm

 Here's how the search ranking algorithm will work:

 - For each sitter, we first calculate a Profile Score and a Ratings Score.
-  These are then used to calculate the overall Search Score.
+  These are then used to calculate the overall Search Score, which is used for search rankings.

 - Profile Score is 5 times the fraction of the English alphabet comprised by the distinct letters in what we've recovered of the sitter's name.